Greetings all from a rather parched Northern Botswana …no or very late rains.

 We have completed two different zebra migration Makagadikgadi and CKGR safaris.

-Due to the low rain it has been pretty much of a challenge finding big numbers of zebra and they seem to have split between Nxai Pan / Jacks camp area and the Boteti River.
+Due to the low rain, it has been a challenge finding big numbers of zebra and they seem to have split between Nxai Pan / Jacks camp area and the Boteti River.